web3scala/web3scala/README.md

   val rq3 = ("0x902c4fD71e196E86e7C82126Ff88ADa63a590d22", BlockNumber(1559297))
 ```

-and want to compare their balances, choosing one with most ether in it:
+and want to choose one with most Ether in it:

 ```scala
   val result = highestBalance(rq1, rq2, rq3)